 PlannerPlus subscriber medicare estimates are state-specific.
 Additionally, PlannerPlus users can model different policy, health, and premium level options to more accurately estimate medicare expenses.
 Income Related Monthly Adjustment Amounts (IRMAA) are factored into Part B and Part D premium calculations for high-income PlannerPlus users, appropriately.

 PRO TIP: Set your medical inflation rate to zero in your Assumptions and head over to your Insights > Income and Expenses > Estimated Expenses Chart to view your projected medical costs in today's dollars.

 The median yearly cost of care in an assisted living facility in the United States in 2020 was $51,600.
-Based upon this data, the Planner's default modeling includes$4,300 per month in today’s dollars.
-The system will apply these long-term care costs to the last 28 months of your life (and your spouse's) if you do not indicate that you have a long-term care policy, plan to purchase an annuity or long-term care policy to cover long-term care, plan to use home equity, expect a family member to help care for you, or predict that you will not ever need long-term care.
+Based upon this data, the Planner's default modeling includes between $1,433 and $4,300 per month in today’s dollars.
+The system will apply these long-term care costs to the last 28 months of your life (and your spouse's) if you do not indicate that you have a long-term care policy, plan to purchase a long-term care policy to cover long-term care, expect a family member to help care for you, or predict that you will not ever need long-term care.
 You might want to research costs in your area and at your comfort level and make adjustments you feel appropriate.

 You can view these long-term care expenses in your Insights > Income and Expenses > Estimated Expenses Chart

 You have the ability to change the long-term care assumptions in My Plan > Expenses > Long Term Care.